SkillDistillery/public/git_walkthrough.md

 ###Step 14
 Almost done!

 Now that you've committed your changes locally you can update your remote repository (Github) with your new code.
 To accomplish this we do what's called a 'push'.
 In order to push we need to specify the server to push to as well as the branch we wish to push to.
 For now the server's name is 'origin' and the branch's name is 'master'.
-The sum of all of these parts is the command `git push origin master.
+The sum of all of these parts is the command `git push origin master`.

 ![git push](imgs/git_push.png)